Tokyo Fiancée

 Tokyo Fiancée (Ni d'Ève ni d'Adam "Neither Eve nor Adam") is an autobiographical novel by the Belgian writer Amélie Nothomb.
-It appeared on 20 August 2007 published by Éditions Albin Michel.
-A film adaptation was released in 2014.
+It appeared on 20 August 2007 published by Éditions Albin Michel, with a film adaptation being released in 2014.

 The novel is partially concurrent with Nothomb's earlier novel, Fear and Trembling.

 Plot

 Amélie, a Belgian woman born in Japan, returns to her childhood home of Tokyo and dreams of living there.
 Amélie believes that the most effective way to learn Japanese is to teach French, so she meets Rinri, a sophomore studying French.
 The two become friends and lovers as they go from teacher to student.

 The couple experience cultural differences.
 Amélie likes to taste Japanese food, while Rinri likes Western food.
 He prepares Japanese food for Amélie, but does not eat it himself.
 The Japanese things that Amélie admires are of no interest to Rinri.
 Rinri takes Amélie back to her memories of Japan.
 Amélie's Japanese improves rapidly thanks to Rinri, and so does Rinri's French.